ayhanuzumcu/milestone-project-1/README.md

 ## Credits

 ### Content
-All data and information in the page was found on Google by searching and converted and summarised to make it simple from different resources.
+All data and information in the class section was found on Google by searching and after reading all text then it was converted and summarised to make it simple from different resources.

 ### Media